aramian-wasielak/python-snippets/README.md

 **Please Note: This project is work in progress -- it will grow over time.**

 This is my (subjective) list of useful Python code snippets and patterns.
-Some of this code is quite simple and some of it more complex, but in either case it is quite useful.
+Some of this code is quite simple and some of it more complex, but in either case it does come handy.

 This code covers the following topics: